Preparing For Camp

 Make the Most of your Summer

-To employ an overused word, life at any summer camp can be 'intense.'
-Some thoughts along these lines as you prepare for a physically and emotionally challenging summer...
+Life at any summer camp is joyful and upbeat and, to employ an overused word, time here can also be 'intense.'
+Some thoughts along these lines as you prepare for summer...

 Get in physical shape: Camp life is active, and you'll be walking and running around all day this summer.
 This will help you keep up with energetic campers.

 Take care of yourself!
-Please plan to sleep well, eat well and do those things (a daily jog, read, write, swim, etc.) that help you relax and recharge.
-Once you are here, we can tell you about good running routes, staff swim time, which art studios are available, etc.
+Please plan to sleep well, eat well and do those things (a daily jog, reading, meditation, journaling, a swim, etc.) that help you relax and recharge.
+Once you are here, we can tell you about good running routes, which art studios are available, etc.

 HVC is "device free!"
 Please read about our "no cell phone" policy in the right column.
 We do use technology selectively (in dance classes for example), and have learned that the unique non-tech aspects of camp community life have much to offer the children and adults here, as does this longtime staff member...
 "I went virtually all summer without checking my facebook or e-mail.
 I cannot tell you what a relief that was.
 It sounds like a trivial detail but I think it's a testament to the fact that I was really 'present' in the moment, with all my energy focused on connecting with my campers and co-workers."